Applicant Profile

 3. Your subdiscipline and regional or topical area.

-4. Beginning date and duration of film project for which support is requested.
+4. Beginning date and duration of the media project for which support is requested.
 Enter the expected beginning date, end date, and expected duration of the fellowship period.
 The beginning date of the fellowship must be after January 1 of the year following the May 1 application deadline.
 The total fellowship period cannot exceed 9 consecutive months.
-The amount of the award is pro-rated according to the duration of the ethnographic film or multimedia project.
-The maximum award is $40,000 for a 9-month project.
+The amount of the award is pro-rated according to the project’s duration.
+The maximum award is $40,000 for 9-months of support.

-5. Location where the film project will take place.
-If primarily for post-production, clarify if you have access to studios.
+6. Location where you’ll reside during the fellowship.
+If primarily for post-production, clarify if you have access to studios and/or other resources you need.

-6. Does your project include any additional research or filming time?
+7. Does your project include any additional research, filming, photography, or recording?
 If yes, please indicate the amount of time to be devoted to these activities.

-7. Research permits and ethical approvals.
-You do not need to submit copies of research permits and permissions at the application stage.
-If your application is successful, the Foundation will request copies of the relevant documents when we notify you of your award.
+8. Research permits and ethical approvals.
+You do not need to submit copies of research permits and permissions at the application stage if you plan to conduct additional research, filming, photography, or recording.
+If your application is successful and these documents prove necessary, the Foundation will request copies when we notify you of your award.
 We will not release grant funds until we have received these materials.

 Abstract